chingu-voyages/Handbook/docs/guides/soloproject/soloproject.md

 or AI-generated code)
 - If created as part of a team you should be a major contributor to the project
 - It has been developed within the last 12 months, or has a significant number of commits made by you within the last year.
-- Project source code must be hosted on GitHub
-- Completed project must be deployed on the Internet.
-- You'll be asked to provide the URLs for both your GitHub repo and the [deployed application](../../resources/techresources/techstack.md#deployment-options) when you submit the [Solo Project Completion Form](https://forms.gle/VCpN1K6j341Vz1dq6) for your project.

 Remember that you are required to produce original work!
 You should not copy and submit a solo project you did not personally author.
 For more information refer to our [Community Standards](../../gettingstarted/communitystds.md).

+#### If you are a Developer or Data Scientist

+You'll be asked to provide the URLs for both your GitHub repo and the [deployed application](../../resources/techresources/techstack.md#deployment-options) when you submit the [Solo Project Completion Form](https://forms.gle/VCpN1K6j341Vz1dq6) for your project.

+Your project source code **must be hosted on GitHub** and your completed project must be deployed on the Internet.

-### 3. If you are a Product Owner and don't have a project ready
+#### If you are a Product Owner

+If you are in the Product Owner role your Solo Project will include a short quiz to help both you and Chingu assess your level of PO skill.
+You will also be asked to provide the URL of a public website containing a sample product backlog you have created.

+Your sample product backlog doesn't need to be complicated, but it should demonstrate that you understand how to organize the project visually using a combination of Epics, User Stories, and Tasks.
+Including dependencies between these product backlog items as well as acceptance criteria, edge cases, and test criteria is a definite plus.

-If you are in the Product Owner role and don't have a project you can create a backlog from these project specifications.
+If you You don't have a project you can create a backlog from tis project specification.

 | Project Name | Tier 1 | Tier 2 | Tier 3 |
 | :--- | :--- | :--- | :--- |
 | Chingu Trivia | [Click here](https://github.com/chingu-voyages/soloproject-tier1-chingu-trivia-po) | [Click here](https://github.com/chingu-voyages/soloproject-tier2-chingu-trivia-po) | [Click here](https://github.com/chingu-voyages/soloproject-tier3-chingu-trivia-po) |

+#### If you are a Scrum Master

+If you are in the Product Owner role your Solo Project will include a short quiz to help both you and Chingu assess your level of PO skill.
+These include a combination of multiple choice and a few long form questions.

+#### If you are a UI/UX Designer

+You will also be asked to provide the URL of a public website containing a website design you have created.
+This could be a design hosted on Figma, AdobeXD, or in any other prototyping tool.
+It might also be a more formal study including things like the definition of personas and stakeholder goals as well as basic screen layout and navigation.

-### 4. Submit a Solo Project Completion Form ✅
+### 3. Submit a Solo Project Completion Form ✅

 When you've completed your Solo Project you will need to submit the **[Solo Project Completion Form](https://forms.gle/bwPYEaco5a3KhMqU6)** before you can move on to the Voyage Project.